isomerpages/govtech-corp/_careers/Students and Graduates/Internships.md

 That's why our internship programmes, which span three to six months, are designed to give you hands-on experience and a chance to contribute meaningfully to our organisation.&nbsp;</p>
 <p>Passionate about technology?
-As a GovTech intern, you'll get to join one
+As a GovTech intern, you'll get to work on
-of our capability centres and work on strategic national projects that drive Singapore's digital transformation.
+strategic national projects that drive Singapore's digital transformation.
 Have other fortes?
 We also offer internship roles in non-tech capacities such as HR, communications and marketing, and more.</p>
 <p>Whichever track you choose, you'll learn from GovTech's senior leaders
 and gain access to courses and career workshops.</p>
 <p></p>